 For students outside the EU(Overseas or island students)

-Moreover, as an Overseas student, you will be charged a significantly higher level of the course fee, which will differ according to your program of study.
+Moreover, as an Overseas student, you will be charged a significantly higher level of course fee, which will differ according to your program of study.

 Fee status by the student | Annual course fees payable |